 Our mission is to unlock the opportunity of data with access to capital.

 In 2001, when Daniel Nelson started Tamarack, the fast-growing equipment finance market was beginning to segment.
 Software providers were rapidly expanding both their product capabilities and their footprint in the market.
 But Nelson saw that some lessors were being left behind – either their size or market focus were no longer the focus of rapidly growing suppliers.
-He saw an opportunity to help these lessors acquire and sustain the same tools the big banks and captives were using to simplify their leasing operations, improve performance, and significantly increase their value to their customers.
+He saw an opportunity to help these lessors acquire and sustain the same tools the big banks and captives were using to simplify their leasing operations, improve performance and significantly increase their value to their customers.

-A journey to disuption.
+A journey to disruption.

 So, Nelson set out to fill the gap; he built a team of lease accounting software experts that helped equipment finance companies of all makes and models improve their competitive edge.
 Not surprisingly, Tamarack’s team of experts were quickly found to be as valuable to the big lender in-house teams as they were to the smaller lessors who looked to outsource.
 In just a few years, Tamarack became a leading technology partner in the equipment finance industry.